-The Department of Defense (DOD) is the U.S. government’s largest department in spend, personnel, and physical infrastructure.
+The Department of Defense (DOD) is the U.S. government’s largest department in spending, personnel, and physical infrastructure.
 As a result, changes to its programs and force structure can have significant economic impacts.
 For communities, the closure of a military base or cancellation of a DOD program has an impact similar to the closure of a factory or business due to automation, and can cause major disruptions for contractors and manufacturers throughout the supply chain.

 In response, the DOD Office of Economic Adjustment (OEA) helps communities adapt to base closures through its BRAC assistance program, and to DOD program cancellations through its Defense Industry Adjustment program.
 These programs provide a variety of different supports for communities and firms.
 Most importantly, they provide grants and project management to help eligible communities develop adjustment plans.
 Additional resources include funding to develop plans to reuse military facilities, support in securing other federal funding and resources, and helping to facilitate the exchange of best practices among communities.